-The opioid epidemic currently affects millions of people in the U.S.; this includes people who abuse prescription opioids, people addicted to heroin, and the families and loved ones of people who struggle with opioids and opiates.
+The opioid epidemic currently affects millions of people in the U.S., including people who abuse prescription opioids, people addicted to heroin, and the families and loved ones of people who struggle with opioids and opiates.
 Opiates are highly addictive.
 They change the chemistry of the brain, and their use becomes compulsive and out of control.
 In addition to the chronic disease of addiction, opiates also cause physical dependence.

 Physical dependence on opioids means that a person’s body depends on the drug’s presence to maintain a sense of normalcy.
 The chemistry of the brain and body have changed to the point that opioids are normal, and not having them sends the system into a type of shock.
 Opiate withdrawal can be a tremendous obstacle to treatment and recovery.
 Withdrawal from opiates is uncomfortable and painful, both physically and psychologically.
 Some of the symptoms of opiate withdrawal include insomnia, anxiety, irritability, depression, nausea, vomiting, diarrhea, and muscle aches and pains.